Hell's Angels '69: Plot

-Two brothers, Chuck and Wes, plan to rob the Caesar's Palace Casino in Las Vegas, Nevada.
+Two brothers, Chuck and Wes, plan to rob the Caesars Palace Casino in Las Vegas, Nevada.
 They decide to use the Oakland Hells Angels as dupes in their plans by pretending to be members of an East Coast motorcycle club/gang and winning the Angels' trust, and then using them to create a disturbance outside the casino while they are inside robbing it.
 While gaining the trust of the Angels, Wes becomes romantically involved with Betsy, one of the Angels' "old ladies" who has a rocky relationship with the Angel Tramp.

-Chuck and Wes's plan to rob Caesar's Palace first involves them persuading the Angels to make a weekend run to Las Vegas, where the Angels occupy a farm just outside of town belonging to the sister of one the club members.
-Chuck and Wes make a bet with the Angels that they can go directly to Caesar's Palace, in spite of their shabby biker appearances, to both gamble and rent a hotel room.
+Chuck and Wes's plan to rob Caesars Palace first involves them persuading the Angels to make a weekend run to Las Vegas, where the Angels occupy a farm just outside of town belonging to the aunt of one the club members.
+Chuck and Wes make a bet with the Angels that they can go directly to Caesars Palace, in spite of their shabby biker appearances, to both gamble and rent a hotel room.
 Betsy asks the brothers to take her into town with them, but they leave her behind, after which she decides to hitchhike into town to join up with them.
 Once inside Las Vegas, the brothers stop at a bus terminal mail stop and pick up a set of dress suits they had shipped to themselves in advance of the planned robbery.

-Chuck and Wes check into a reserved room at Caesar's Palace wearing their biker garb.
+Chuck and Wes check into a reserved room at Caesars Palace wearing their biker garb.
 They then make a phone call to the farm where the Angels are camping, feigning harassment in the hotel for being bikers, asking for the club to come into town to back them up.
 With the bikers en route to the hotel, they quickly change into their suits and a more "square" appearance.
 They enter the casino and use the pretense of one of them having a stolen credit card and being detained by casino security as a means by which to gain access to the cash cage, whilst outside the Hells Angels arrive, squaring off against casino security and the police, demanding entrance to the casino while Chuck and Wes return to their room (and are witnessed doing so by the just-arrived Betsy), change back into their biker garb, and leave the hotel with $600,000 in stolen cash, unbeknownst to both the Angels and law enforcement, who are looking for two suspects in suits instead of two bikers.